Which one is better? Mahindra Scorpio or XUV500. Read on

 |Rear brakes||Disc & Caliper Type||Drum type|

-Clearly, the XUV500 is almost Rs 1.5 lakh more expensive over the Scorpio, but considering the fact that it comes with more interior space, better seating comfort, plusher interiors, longer list of features, better safety, better on-road manners, better build quality and more powerful engine, the XUV500 feels much more upmarket over the Scorpio.
+Clearly, the top-end XUV500 is almost Rs 2.93 lakh more expensive over the Scorpio, but considering the fact that it comes with more interior space, better seating comfort, plusher interiors, longer list of features, better safety, better on-road manners, better build quality and more powerful engine, the XUV500 feels much more upmarket over the Scorpio.
 Sure, the Scorpio has evolved a lot in all these years, and the current generation version is simply the best till date, but then, it still feels utilitarian and rough-edged when compared to XUV500.
-And considering the price bump which the new Scorpio has received, it simply has lost that value for money quotient which all the previous generations did possessed, one factor which helps the new XUV500 clearly emerge out as the better product out of the two.
+And considering the price bump which the new Scorpio has received, it simply has lost that value for money quotient which all the previous generations possessed.
+This helps the new XUV500 clearly emerge out as the better product out of the two.